khakers/modmail-viewer/README.md

-~~[Demo Site running the latest commit from Master](https://demo.modmail-viewer.khakers.dev/logs/1bef379de4ac)~~ The demo site is currently in the process of being migrated off railway to my own infra
+~~[Demo Site running the latest commit from Master](https://demo.modmail-viewer.khakers.dev/logs/1bef379de4ac)~~ The demo site is currently in the process of being migrated off railway to my own infra and will be available at a different URL in the future

 <details>
 <summary>Screenshots</summary>